Skip to Content

 A bill is a proposed law introduced in either the U.S. House of Representatives or the U.S. Senate.

-In 1975, Schoolhouse Rock aired an educational segment, “I’m Just a Bill,” introducing children to the concept of how a bill becomes a law.
+In 1975, Schoolhouse Rock aired a very popular educational segment, “I’m Just a Bill,” introducing children to the concept of how a bill becomes a law.